projectcontour/contour/design/ingressroute-design.md

 ## Authorisation

-It is important to highlight that both root and edge IngressRoute objects are of the same type.
+It is important to highlight that both root and vertex IngressRoute objects are of the same type.
 This is a departure from other designs which treat the permission to create a VirtualHost type object and a Route type object as separate.
 The DAG design treats the delegation from one IngressRoute to another as permission to create routes.